openshift/cluster-monitoring-operator/Documentation/cluster-monitoring.md

 Use the Prometheus [Alertmanager][alertmanager] to send notifications to operators.
 Cluster Monitoring includes a highly available cluster of the Alertmanager, meant to be used not only by the Prometheus instance monitoring the cluster, but rather by all Prometheus instances.

-In addition to Prometheus and Alertmanager, Cluster Monitoring also includes [node-exporter][node-exporter] and [kube-state-metrics][kube-state].
+In addition to Prometheus and Alertmanager, Cluster Monitoring also includes [node-exporter][node-exporter], [kube-state-metrics][kube-state] and [openshift-state-metrics][openshift-state].
 Node-exporter is an agent deployed on every node to collect metrics about it.
 The kube-state-metrics exporter agent converts Kubernetes objects to metrics consumable by Prometheus.

 The targets monitored as part of the cluster monitoring are: